astrumevorsor/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](https://i.imgur.com/AqFAioN.png)

 ## Part 3- Learning Outcomes

-Through the lab, I learnt how to script my own webserver and the procedures behind requesting and sending data, I used to think everything is complicated but it turns out the web is a file system which can be broken into simpler parts and we can create our own webpages.
+Through the lab, I learnt how to script my own webserver and the procedures behind requesting and sending data.
+I used to think everything is complicated but it turns out the web is a file system which can be broken into simpler parts and we can create our own webpages.
 This is very useful if I wish to create a website of my own or host a domain in the future.